0chain/zwalletcli/README.md

 [Züs](https://zus.network/) is a high-performance cloud on a fast blockchain offering privacy and configurable uptime.
 It is an alternative to traditional cloud S3 and has shown better performance on a test network due to its parallel data architecture.
 The technology uses erasure code to distribute the data between data and parity servers.
 Züs storage is configurable to provide flexibility for IT managers to design for desired security and uptime, and can design a hybrid or a multi-cloud architecture with a few clicks using [Blimp's](https://blimp.software/) workflow, and can change redundancy and providers on the fly.

-For instance, the user can start with 10 data and 5 parity providers and select where they are located globally, and later decide to add a provider on-the-fly to increase resilience, performance, or switch to a lower cost provider.
+For instance, the user can start with 10 data and 5 parity providers and, select where they are located globally, and later decide to add a provider on-the-fly to increase resilience, and performance or switch to a lower-cost provider.

 Users can also add their own servers to the network to operate in a hybrid cloud architecture.
-Such flexibility allows the user to improve their regulatory obligations, content distribution, and security requirements with a true multi-cloud architecture.
-Users can also construct a private cloud with all of their own servers rented across the globe to have a better content distribution, highly available network, higher performance, and lower cost.
+Such flexibility allows users to improve their regulatory obligations, content distribution, and security requirements with an authentic multi-cloud architecture.
+Users can also construct a private cloud with all their own servers rented across the globe to have better content distribution, a highly available network, higher performance, and lower cost.

 [The QoS protocol](https://medium.com/0chain/qos-protocol-weekly-debrief-april-12-2023-44524924381f) is time-based where the blockchain challenges a provider on a file that the provider must respond within a certain time based on its size to pass.
 This forces the provider to have a good server and data center performance to earn rewards and income.